sunain-s/Bitwise-Manipulation-Game/README.md

   - **Level 1**
     - Allow the user to logical shift a binary number
   - **Level 2**
-    - Allow the user to arithmetical shift a binary number
+    - Allow the user to arithmetic shift a binary number
   - **Level 3**
     - Show the effect the shifting has by showing the denary values before and after the shifts.
     - Allow the user to bit mask the binary using AND OR